Skip to main content

 About me

 Jack Reed is a Postdoctoral Research Fellow on the ESRC-funded Nature Recovery and Regional Development (NaRReD) project.
 He is affiliated with the Environment and Sustainability Institute (ESI) in Penryn and also works in the Land, Environment, Economics and Policy Institute (LEEP) in Exeter.
+Jack works at the forefront of interdisciplinary research exploring how nature recovery intersects with rural economies, technologies and public policy.

 Selected publications